opulo-inc/hardware.cafe/_handbook/certs/types.md

   - How strong of electromagnetic waves does the device kick out?
 These tests are effectively checking to make sure the device isn't too noisy and won't affect other devices in the vicinity.
 These tests are typically the hardest to pass.
 - **Conducted Emissions**
   - How strong of electrical noise does the device kick back into connected wires?
 This typically happens with power, where the mains power source that the device is connected to is checked for any interference caused by the device.

+## Which Do I Need?

+This is *not* something that can easily be answered on this site.
+The *only* way to know for sure what tests and agencies you must comply with is by getting the advice of a testing house.
+It's their job to figure out what you need to do in order to be compliant.
+Email a few testing houses and get quotes, ask questions, and see what type of testing they sign you up for.